Reduce! Reuse! Recycle! Those three simple words (and Jack Johnson song title) are central tenets of sustainability.

 Furniture is redistributed throughout campus through the RIT Surplus Property Program.
 Pieces that are no longer needed on campus are made available for sale first to RIT community members and later to off campus individuals or agencies.
 More

-Every year students in the Student Environmental Action League (SEAL) audit the waste from select buildings on campus.
-The audits are conducted at the Tiger Statue, a high traffic area on campus, which allows students, faculty and staff to learn from the event.
-SEAL students sort out and measure (weight and volume) the amount of recyclable material that was thrown in the trash.
-That data collected from these audits provides a snapshot of recycling behavior at the building level.
-It also helps quantify the potential lost revenue from recycling that was put in the trash and the increased cost of materials being sent to the landfill.
-This year, NTID got involved too and has been working to improve their recycling rates.
+Every year classes audit the waste from select buildings on campus.
+Students sort out and measure (weight and volume) the amount of recyclable material that was thrown in the Landfill bins as well as the amount of contamination in the Recycling stream.
+The findings from these audits is used to inform building level programing for recycling.
+It is also used quantify the potential lost revenue from recyclable material that was put in the incorrect bin and the increased cost of materials being sent to the landfill.